 It is a knife that makes or breaks the experience of cooking.
 Everyone knows that the sharper the blade, the safer it is.
+Whether you are slicing a potato for dinner or carving a roast for a special occasion, having a sharp knife will make the job easier and safer.
+With the right knife, you can quickly and accurately slice through food with ease.
 A great one will make us feel proud for effortlessly juggling a carrot.
 We’ll complain about the rotten tomatoes that spilled out of their skins if it’s terrible.

 How does one know when a knife is sharp and when is the right time to sharpen it?